 Location, Location, Location

 When it comes to gift wrapping, you definitely need to use a flat, hard surface.
 It’s time to get off the couch and use the table!
-Wrapping gifts on flat surfaces prevent wrinkles and saves a lot of time.
+Wrapping gifts on flat surfaces prevent wrinkles and save a lot of time.

 Double It Up